Monkey: Literature

-Sun Wukong (the "Monkey King"), a character who figures prominently in Chinese mythology, is the protagonist in the classic comic Chinese novel Journey to the West.
+Sun Wukong (the "Monkey King"), a character who figures prominently in Chinese mythology, is the protagonist in the classic Chinese novel Journey to the West.

 Monkeys are prevalent in numerous books, television programs, and movies.
 The television series Monkey and the literary characters Monsieur Eek and Curious George are all examples.

 Informally, "monkey" may refer to apes, particularly chimpanzees, gibbons, and gorillas.
 Author Terry Pratchett alludes to this difference in usage in his Discworld novels, in which the Librarian of the Unseen University is an orangutan who gets very violent if referred to as a monkey.
 Another example is the use of Simians in Chinese poetry.

 The winged monkeys are prominent characters in L. Frank Baum's Wizard of Oz books and in the 1939 film based on Baum's 1900 novel The Wonderful Wizard of Oz.

 Religion and worship

 Monkey is the symbol of fourth Tirthankara in Jainism, Abhinandananatha.

 Hanuman, a prominent deity in Hinduism, is a human-like monkey god who is believed to bestow courage, strength and longevity to the person who thinks about him or Rama.

 In Buddhism, the monkey is an early incarnation of Buddha but may also represent trickery and ugliness.
 The Chinese Buddhist "mind monkey" metaphor refers to the unsettled, restless state of human mind.
 Monkey is also one of the Three Senseless Creatures, symbolizing greed, with the tiger representing anger and the deer lovesickness.

 The Sanzaru, or three wise monkeys, are revered in Japanese folklore; together they embody the proverbial principle to "see no evil, hear no evil, speak no evil".

 The Moche people of ancient Peru worshipped nature.
 They placed emphasis on animals and often depicted monkeys in their art.

 The Tzeltal people of Mexico worshipped monkeys as incarnations of their dead ancestors.